TITLE 6

 b.
 Actually performed the work.

 (2) The manufacturer or distributor may not disapprove or charge back a reimbursement claim provided that the dealer can substantiate the claim either in accordance with the manufacturer’s reasonable policies and procedures or by other reasonable means.
 A claim may not be denied or charged back due to an administrative error by the dealer as long as the claim meets the above requirements.
-The 1-year limitation on the manufacturer’s right to audit a claim shall not be effect in the case of fraudulent claims.
+The 180-day limitation on the manufacturer’s right to audit a claim shall not be effect in the case of fraudulent claims.

 (3) Notwithstanding anything in this subsection to the contrary, a manufacturer may not fail to fully compensate a dealer for warranty or recall work or make any charge back to the dealer’s account based on the dealer’s failure to comply with the manufacturer’s claim documentation procedures unless both of the following requirements have been met: